 After years of planning and praying, God blessed ACS with a wonderful Central Austin location, along with amazing teachers, students and their families for our inaugural school year in 2013.
 God’s faithful care for us and abundant provision have been evident every step of the way, and our joy and gratitude was palpable as we officially launched Austin Classical School on August 12, 2013, with 10 “First Families” and 13 students in grades K, 1st, 2nd, and 4th.

-As we begin our 10th year of school this year, we thank the Lord for His steadfast love, faithfulness, and care for us.
+As we completed our 10th year of school last year, we continue to thank the Lord for His steadfast love, faithfulness, and care for us.
 He has done far more than we could ask or think.
 To Him be the glory!
-We have grown to 100+ ACS families and more than 280 students in Pre-K through 10th grades and look forward to adding a grade per year in the coming years.
+We have grown to 150 ACS families and more than 300 students in Pre-K through 11th grades and look forward to having our first graduating class next year.

 Kevin Reichle, President of the Board